input-output-hk/hermes/hermes/README.md

 earthly ./wasm/c+save-local
 ```

-And then you can run benchmars:
+And then you can run benchmarks:

 ```shell
 cargo bench --features bench